Ocular Resources

 Words that Count

-Meet Rose, a distinguished Artificial Intelligence (AI) researcher whose work is at the forefront of technological innovation in healthcare.
-Her research interests lie at the intersection of Computer Vision and Machine Learning, specifically focusing on applying these cutting-edge technologies for automated microscopic diagnosis and spatial modeling of diseases in low-resourced countries;
+Meet Rose, a distinguished Artificial Intelligence researcher whose work is at the forefront of technological innovation in healthcare.
+Her research interests lie at the intersection of Computer Vision and Machine Learning.

 Lacuna Fund

-Lacuna Fund is a coalition of funders, data scientists, and data users including The Rockefeller Foundation, Google.org, Canada’s International Development Research Centre, German Federal Ministry for Economic Cooperation and Development (BMZ), Wellcome, Gordon and Betty Moore Foundation, Patrick J. McGovern Foundation, and Robert Wood Johnson Foundation, committed to filling data gaps and making machine learning and AI more equitable, accurate, and accessible worldwide.
+Lacuna Fund is a coalition of funders, data scientists, and data users including The Rockefeller Foundation, Google.org, and other global partners committed to filling data gaps and making machine learning and AI more equitable and accessible.

 Straight Talk Africa

-In this edition of Straight Talk Africa, Vincent Makori explores how Artificial Intelligence is evolving in Africa and discusses with his guests whether it can fuel economic growth.
-He is joined by VOA Africa technology reporter Paul Ndiho, Dr. Rose Nakasi, lecturer at Makerere University, head of Makerere AI Health Lab and fellow at Google AI for Global Goals and by Ambassador Philip Thigo Special Envoy on Technology for Kenya.
+In this edition of Straight Talk Africa, Vincent Makori explores how Artificial Intelligence is evolving in Africa and discusses whether it can fuel economic growth, with Dr. Rose Nakasi among the featured guests.

 Welt-sichten